CREATE TABLE AS SELECT (CTAS) in Azure SQL Data Warehouse

 ANSI join replacement for delete statements

-DELETE statements that use ansi joining syntax since SQL Data Warehouse does not support ANSI joins in the
+DELETE statements that use ANSI join syntax.
+This is because SQL Data Warehouse doesn't support ANSI joins in the

 FROM clause of a